cisco/mindmeld/docs/source/userguide/domain_classifier.rst

    >>> dc.fit(param_selection=my_param_settings)
    Fitting domain classifier
    No app configuration file found.
-Using default domain model configuration Selecting hyperparameters using shuffle cross validation with 5 splits Best accuracy: 99.50%, params: {'C': 100, 'fit_intercept': False, 'penalty': 'l2'}
+Using default domain model configuration Selecting hyperparameters using shuffle cross-validation with 5 splits Best accuracy: 99.50%, params: {'C': 100, 'fit_intercept': False, 'penalty': 'l2'}

 For a full list of configurable hyperparameters for each model and available cross-validation methods, refer to the above section on defining :ref:`hyperparameter settings <tuning>`.